-VACUUM operations on Delta tables.
+VACUUM operations.
 See Remove files no longer referenced by a Delta table.

 If you run